ThatUdeshUK/iPDb/README.md

 - More details on building DuckDB from source is [here](https://duckdb.org/docs/stable/dev/building/overview).
 - Follow the LibTorch tutorial on native model inference.
 	- If you are new to deep-learning inference, start with beginner-friendly Python-based training and inference examples [here](https://pytorch.org/tutorials/beginner/basics/quickstart_tutorial.html).
 	- Introduction to native C++ model exporting and inference with TorchScript is available [here](https://pytorch.org/tutorials/advanced/cpp_export.html).
-The most feature-rich version of DuckML is implemented via the ONNX runtime instead of LibTorch, but this guide is far better than any ONNX examples can offer (the concepts are the same).
+The most feature-rich version of iPDb is implemented via the ONNX runtime instead of LibTorch, but this guide is far better than any ONNX examples can offer (the concepts are the same).
 - The high-level duckdb execution model is explained [in the official documentation](https://duckdb.org/docs/internals/overview) and these [slides](https://15721.courses.cs.cmu.edu/spring2023/slides/22-duckdb.pdf).
-- Read the source for the implementation of DuckML. **Extensive documentation of this extension is WIP.**
+- Read the source for the implementation of iPDb. **Extensive documentation of this extension is WIP.**

 ## Data Platforms and Runtimes